KatasPioneers/RoadWarriors-Pioneers/Architecture/Architecture.md

 grouped by trip, and once the trip is complete, the items should automatically be removed from the dashboard.

 Users should also be able to share their trip information by interfacing with standard social media sites or allowing targeted people to view your trip.

+Here are the points in a formatted Markdown list:

+- **User Authentication:**
+  - Implement user authentication to allow users to connect to their social media accounts securely.

+- **User Info Storage:**
+  - Store user information, including social media account details and access tokens, securely in your system.

+- **Token Management:**
+  - Handle token expiration and implement token refreshing mechanisms to maintain users' connections to social media platforms.

+- **API Integration:**
+  - Integrate with APIs provided by different social media platforms to facilitate data exchange.

+- **Posting User Information:**
+  - Use the social media platform APIs to post user information and content as required.

+- **Error Handling:**
+  - Implement robust error handling mechanisms to address cases where posts fail to share, providing appropriate feedback to users.

+- **Terms of Service Compliance:**
+  - Understand and adhere to the terms of service and policies of the social media platforms to ensure legal and ethical compliance.

+- **Front-End Implementation:**
+  - Develop and integrate share buttons into the front-end of your application, allowing users to easily share content on various social media platforms.

 Richest user interface possible across all deployment platforms

 Provide end-of-year summary reports for users with a wide range of metrics about their travel usage

+# Year-End Summary: getTravelSummaryService

+- A "Summary" button will be displayed on the Dashboard.

+- When clicked, users will be shown their Travel Summary using the following metrics:

+  - **Traveling Done Month Wise:**
+    - Used to deduce the preferred month for travel.
+    - Used to deduce the preferred hotel for stay.
+    - Used to deduce the preferred flight courier for travel.
+    - Used to deduce the preferred cab provider for travel.
+    - Used to deduce the preferred destination for travel.
+    - Used to deduce the preferred type of travel (short trips/long trips/solo/family/group).

+Must integrate with preferred travel agency for quick problem resolution (help me!) must work internationally

+# Global Help: getHelpService

+- The `getHelpService` will be used, which will call `getHelpServiceByAgency` once the Name of the Agency is provided by the User.

+- A "Help" button will be displayed on the Dashboard.

+- When clicked, the user will be asked for the "Agency Name" they want to contact.

+- On providing the "Agency Name," the app will use the corresponding Agency's Contact API to provide Help.

+# Help on Each Reservation Line Item: getHelpServiceByAgency

+- On clicking the "Help" option from the context menu, the App will use the respective Agency's Contact API for the specific reservation to provide Help.

 Road Warrior gathers analytical data from users trips for various purposes - travel trends, locations, airline and hotel vendor preferences, cancellation